MicrosoftDocs/xamarin-docs/docs/android/deploy-test/signing/index.md

 > [!NOTE]
-> Be sure to back up the resulting keystore file and used password in a
+> Be sure to back up the resulting keystore file and password in a
 > safe place &ndash; it is not included in the Solution.
 If you lose your
 > keystore file (for example, because you moved to another computer or
 > reinstalled macOS), you will be unable to